tolauwae/phd-thesis/src/multiverse/multiverse.typ

 ```,))), caption: [Left: Lego color dial that recognizes the color of objects.
 Right: The main loop controlling the behavior of the color dial.
 The dial is controlled by a single motor connected to pin IO1, and the color sensor is connected to pin IO2.])<fig:robot>

 The program for the color dial uses the reversible primitive #emph[rotate], used as an example in @mult:implementation, to rotate the needle of the dial.
-By using only reversible output primitives, the program written for this robot automatically becomes reversible. %without any additional input from the programmer.
+By using only reversible output primitives, the program written for this robot automatically becomes reversible. //%without any additional input from the programmer.
 This means that while debugging the application, the color the needle is pointing towards will always correspond to variable #emph[current] in the program.
 Concretely, if the debugger steps back through the program from the end of a loop iteration to line~\ref{line:target}, it will move the needle back to the previous color without having to read a new sensor value.
 This makes it easy to test certain state transitions where the needle is pointing at one particular color and now has to move to a different color.